U.S.A. (trilogy): Style

 The separation between these narrative modes is rather a stylistic than a thematic one.
 Some critics have pointed out connections between the fictional character Mary French in The Big Money and journalist Mary Heaton Vorse, calling into question the strict separation between fictional characters and biographies.
 Coherent quotes from newspaper articles are often woven into the biographies as well, calling into question the strict separation between them and the "Newsreel" sections.

+The first and last newsreels in each of the three books within U.S.A. tend to mirror each other, for instance, The 42nd Parallel begins with declarations that the 20th century will be shaped by America and its territorial expansion, juxtaposed to British struggles in the Boer War and dead soldiers in the Philippines.
+Nineteen Nineteen begins with an embrace of American capitalism following European exhaustion and turmoil after the First World War, and ends with descriptions of the Red Summer and Knoxville riot.
+Meanwhile The Big Money presents different sides of American capitalism, beginning with 'normalcy' and ending with the Wall Street Crash.

 The fragmented narrative style of the trilogy later influenced the work of British science-fiction novelist John Brunner.
 It also influenced Jean-Paul Sartre's trilogy The Roads to Freedom.

 Political context

 The trilogy was written in the period when Dos Passos placed himself unequivocally on the political Left, before the major political shift which characterized his later career.
 Dos Passos portrays the everyday situations of the characters before, during, and after World War I, with special attention to the social and economic forces that drive them.
 Those characters who pursue "the big money" without scruple succeed, but are dehumanized by success.
 Others are destroyed, crushed by capitalism, and ground underfoot.
 Dos Passos does not show much sympathy for upwardly mobile characters who succeed, but is always sympathetic to the down and out victims of capitalist society.
 He explores the difficulty faced by winners and losers alike when trying to make a stable living for themselves as well as wanting to settle down in some means.
 The book depicts with considerable sympathy the activists of the Industrial Workers of the World.
-It is more reserved with regard to the American Communist Party which took the fore in the American Radical Left after the First World War; though some Communists are depicted sympathetically, there are seen caught up in the increasing bureaucratization of the party.
-The book expresses an obvious animosity to President Woodrow Wilson, depicting in detail his suppression of internal dissent during and immediately after WWI.
+It is more reserved with regard to the American Communist Party which took the fore in the American Radical Left after World War I; though some Communists are depicted sympathetically, they are shown as caught up in the increasing bureaucratization of the party.
+The book expresses an obvious animosity to President Woodrow Wilson, depicting in detail his suppression of internal dissent during and immediately after World War I.